Anonas3675/CSCI-Software-Dev-Temp/README.md

 - [External Links](#external-links)

 ## Description:
 The Buff Games is a web-based game hub inspired by platforms like NY Times Games, designed specifically for the University of Colorado Boulder community.
 Our application features a collection of fun, interactive mini-games themed around CU Boulder culture, student life, and landmarks.
 Players can choose from multiple Boulder-inspired games, compete for high scores, and climb the global leaderboard, which tracks top performers across all games.
+As of 4/25/2025, 4 games have been implemented, each with there own leaderboards.
+Wordle (with CU themed words), CU trivia, CU crossword, and CU geoguesser.
+The site lets you register an account

 ## Contributors:
 - [Wilson Narog](https://github.com/WHNarog)